Policies

 Scoring

-Scoring will be conducted consistent with all Science Olympiad rules (including clarifications and FAQs) and policies.
+Scoring will be conducted consistent with all Science Olympiad rules (including clarifications and FAQ) and policies.
 Relevant policies include the Code of Ethics and General Rules, Scoring Guidelines, Laser Policy, Building and Tools Policy, Eye Protection Policy, Copyright and Use Policy, Significant Figures Policy, Battery Policy, and Calculator Guide.
 All of these rules and policies are publicly available on the national website.

 Arbitration